schneider128k/machine_learning_course/homework/2020_spring/hw_3.md

 Use a heatmap to visualize the function defined by your trained model.

 You also have to compute the binary cross entropy loss and accuracy on the test set.

+---

+You have to post the links to your editable notebooks in Webcourses, save the notebooks in your GitHub course repo in the folder ```HW_3```.
+Make sure that you follow the style guide for Python code.
+Also, you should use text cells with markup headings to break up your notebooks into logical units.
+Always cite all sources used.